dmerejkowsky/blog/content/en/post/0103-i-am-a-rusty-frog.md

 Kakoune does not have any persisting state by design, and I was missing a particular vim feature that allowed me to quickly select any recently opened file (aka. <abbr title="Most Recently Used">MRU</abbr> files).

 But I already knew how to solve that!
-I wrote yet another tool called `mru-files` for reading and writing the MRU files in an other database, and write a bit of Kakoune script:
+I wrote yet another tool called `mru-files` for reading and writing the MRU files in another database, and write a bit of Kakoune script:

 ```bash